xdp-project/bpf-examples/pping/README.md

 echo-reply messages.
 See the [TODO-list](./TODO.md) for more potential features (which may or may not ever get implemented).

-The fundamental logic of pping is to timestamp a pseudo-unique identifier for outgoing packets, and then look for matches in the incoming packets.
+The fundamental logic of ePPing is to timestamp a pseudo-unique identifier for outgoing packets, and then look for matches in the incoming packets.
 If a match is found, the RTT is simply calculated as the time difference between the current time and the stored timestamp.